Spinal Physiotherapy: Expert Neurological Rehabilitation

 Wheelchair skills training encompasses far more than basic propulsion.
 Advanced techniques include navigating different terrains, managing curbs and obstacles, and developing efficient movement patterns that prevent overuse injuries.

-Strength training focuses on maximizing the function of unaffected muscles while maintaining flexibility and joint health throughout the body.
+Strength training focuses on maximising the function of unaffected muscles while maintaining flexibility and joint health throughout the body.
 This approach helps prevent secondary complications and supports long-term health.

 Balance training, adapted for different levels of sensation and trunk control, helps individuals develop stability and confidence in various positions and activities.